adomokos/climb_that_mountain/blog/2017/12/haskell_to_mysql_via_yeshql_part_2.md

 countClient = do withConn countClientSQL
 ```

-I really like how Haskell makes the functions that uses IO impure or dirty: once they have been tainted, they are tainted and you should always try to isolate functions that are tainted from the pure ones.
+I really like how Haskell makes the functions that uses IO impure or dirty: once they have been tainted, they are tainted.
+You should always try to isolate functions that are tainted from the pure ones as the pure ones are easier test - they have no side effects.

 The `main` function is now responsible for reporting the result: